jakub-simek/carmina/README.md

-# carmina
+# Carmina de cultura hortorum minora

-Carmina de cultura hortorum minora
+A scholarly digital edition and translation of short Latin poems about gardens